vibhanshu72/risa3d-mcp-server/README.md

 Built by **Vibhanshu Mishra, PE** -- Structural Engineer at AG&E Structural Engineers, Austin TX.

-Specializing in steel and industrial structures.
+Specializing in steel and mission-critical structures.
 Building AI tools for a niche where none existed.

 ---